 To clarify policy pricing to your policyholders, you’ll need to explain the essential factors in these calculations, like the net rate.
-Here we’ll cover how to explain net rate to your insured and help them understand the elements that make up their premium cost.
+Here we’ll cover how to explain net rate to your client and help them understand the elements that make up their premium cost.

 What is Your Workers’ Comp Net Rate?

 All insurance agents know that insurance companies don't directly offer an accurate rate upfront on workers' compensation policies.
-So, to help the insured identify the actual price of their insurance premiums, you’ll first need to have them look at the base rate.
+So, to help the client identify the actual price of their insurance premiums, you’ll first need to have them look at the base rate.

 Base Rate Explained